 Yoroshiku onegaishimasu (よろしくお願いします) is one of those quintessential Japanese words that is highly ingrained into the culture but very difficult to translate to English.

-In a large variety of situations, this word can hold various meanings.
-Let’s take a look at a few examples!
+Across a large number of different situations, yoroshiku onegaishimasu can hold various meanings.
+So let’s take a look at a few examples!

 Sato: はじめまして。佐藤（佐藤）です。- Hajimemashite.
 Satōdesu.